 THE MASONIC PROVINCE OF MURCIA

 The Provincial Grand Lodge of Murcia was reformed on 5th December 2009, constitutionally part of the Grand Lodge of Spain, and currently consists of seven Regular Lodges which are Spanish or English speaking.
-Three of the Lodges work in Emulation and three work in Scottish rite, essay editor online working throughout the Province from the coast extending as far as Albacete in the North, San Pedro Del Pinitar in the East and Mazarron in the West
+Three of the Lodges work in Emulation and three work in Scottish rite, working throughout the Province from the coast extending as far as Albacete in the North, San Pedro Del Pinitar in the East and Mazarron in the West